1. Why do I want to be an urban beekeeper?

 3. What are the regulations around bees in the city?

 Laws surrounding beekeeping vary dramatically by municipality or province / state.
-See this bottom of this page for links to Canada's provincial regulations.
+See the bottom of this page for Canadian info.
 This Forum thread contains links to regulations for many American states.

 In some cities beekeeping may not be permitted at all, while other cities may require such things as: limits to your hive numbers, meeting specific hive distance or position criteria, taking some form of training, registering your hives, and following certain management practices.